petermlm/BinPyPrototype/README.md

 This is a temporary project that serves as a prototype for the BinPy GUI project proposal done in the scope of Google Summer of Code 2014.

-Context for this project is in the following blog post.
+Context for this project is in [this blog post](http://petermlm.wordpress.com/2014/04/11/prototype-for-the-binpy-gui-project/).

-TODO: Wait a few minutes for me to add the blog post.

 To execute just run: